zero2cx/spiral-matrix/README.md

 ## Construct a square 2-d matrix with an outward-spiraling series of elements

 A matrix in the context of this code module is an array whose membership is made up of a number of other arrays that are all uniform in size.
-This array-of- arrays construct thus forms a two-dimensional grid made up of individual cells.
+The assembled array-of-arrays that is generated forms a two-dimensional grid made up of individual cells.

 ![5x5 spiral matrix](docs/images/spiral_matrix_5.png "5x5 spiral matrix")

 A spiral matrix is a particular type of squared-shaped matrix where each cell is populated with a progression of elements of a series.
 The spiral in the name refers to the condition that the cells are filled using a pattern that conforms to a tightly-wound spiral.
 The spiral progression begins in the center cell.
 From there, the progression spirals outward moving from cell to cell, filling each one with an element of the series.
 Ultimately, each cell in the matrix is populated with one element of the series.

 ![5x5 including command-line](docs/images/spiral_matrix_5+command_line.png "5x5  including command-line")